What Do I Need?

 Not much!
 For full-time use I recommend having 20-25 nappies and part-time about 12-15, however it’s completely up to you.
 How many nappies you have really depends on how much you want to be washing them.
 Having 20-25 will allow you to wash roughly every 2-3 days.
 It is also worthwhile to remember that a newborn baby is going to go through a lot more nappies than an older baby.

-A nappy bin – This is for home use next to the change table.
-I like to use swing top kitchen bins.
-It is easy to pop nappies in one-handed and then take the top off to put nappies in the wash.
-It also contains any smells.
+A nappy pail – A nappy pail or a bucket with no lid stored in your laundry is a really simple way to dry pail your nappies. allowing air to circulate helps to avoid smells also.
 Some people like to use a large wet bag as a liner.
 This means once the bin is full you just take the whole wet bag out and put it straight in the wash with the nappies in it.
-I like to have 2 so when one is in use, the other is outside airing and getting some germ killing UV rays!

 Some people are quite happy using a large wet bag and hung on a door or the change table.
 Again it is whatever works for you!